News

 He disclosed that the president was working to issue a new executive order to tackle international fraud.

-He noted that President Buhari will not excuse Nigerians from obeying laws of the country in which they reside.
+He noted that President Buhari will not excuse Nigerians from obeying the laws of the country in which they reside.

 The presidential spokesman, however, urged countries of the world not to generalise Nigerians as fraudsters and criminals.